debezium/debezium-design-documents/DDD-13.md

 Given that JSON is easy to read/write and commonly used in frontend applications, it is the easiest choice.

+### Value-based Dependencies

+The descriptor format supports expressing dependencies between properties based on specific values through the `valueDependants` field.
+This allows the UI to show or hide configuration properties dynamically based on the selected value of another property.

+As shown in the JSON example above, `valueDependants` is an array of objects, where each object specifies:
+- `values`: An array of string values that trigger the dependency
+- `dependants`: An array of property names that become relevant when the parent property has one of the specified values

+For example, when `connection.adapter` is set to `"LogMiner"`, the property `log.mining.buffer.type` becomes relevant.
+Similarly, when `log.mining.buffer.type` is set to `"ehcache"`, all the ehcache-specific configuration properties become relevant.

+This feature improves the user experience by reducing configuration complexity, showing users only the properties that are applicable to their specific configuration choices.

 ## Generate descriptors